Application - Max Planck School Matter to Life

 - Candidates who progress to the second round will be invited for another round of interviews where they will discuss a publication from one member of the Matter to Life Faculty.
 This will be sent to you beforehand.

 Based on the evaluation of all three stages, the final top twenty candidates will be selected.

 Application documents for applicants with a qualifying degree:

 - Certificates/Diplomas of all higher education degrees (e.g. BSc, etc.) - if already obtained

 - Official transcripts of all completed and ongoing degrees

-- Proof of English language proficiency in the case of non-native English-speaking applicants* (University-specific requirements are listed on the FAQ page)
+- Proof of English language proficiency in the case of non-native English-speaking applicants* (FAQ page)

 There is no fee to submit your application!